jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 monitored, “threat actors used RMM software as a method for persistence or remote access mechanisms following initial access.”

+### JUST ANOTHER LINK IN THE CHAIN
+> Cascading attacks are where it’s at.
+If an attacker can compromise a supply chain provider, a Managed Service Provider (MSP), cloud provider, or other consolidated platform aggregator then it’s like hitting the lottery. …Supply chain businesses will continue to have a huge target on their backs, and the smallest gap in the armor will trigger a frenzy.
+More of these attacks are almost sure to occur.

-HOW I LEARNED TO STOP
+### HOW I LEARNED TO STOP
 WORRYING AND LOVE ENCRYPTION

-Encrypted traffic is bursting to find its stride.
+> Encrypted traffic is bursting to find its stride.
 It looks to be poised to move as encrypted browser traffic, whether over DoT, DoH, DoQ or some other standard collides with needs for privacy around the world at a time when blockchain technologies are continuing to mature and emerge in markets other than cryptocurrency.
 Blockchain technologies, for